 What Are Tums?

 Tums is a type of antacid made with a combination of sucrose (which is also known as sugar) and calcium carbonate.
-In the U.S. it is manufactured by GlaxoSmithKline.
+In the U.S. it is manufactured by GlaxoSmithKline (2).
 Tums is available as an OTC, in the form of a sugar-free tablet as well.
-It helps relieve indigestion, acidity, heartburn, and sour reflexes, and is also considered a calcium supplement.
+It helps relieve indigestion, acidity, heartburniA burning sensation in your chest caused by stomach acid flowing back up into your food pipe. , and sour reflexes and is also considered a calcium supplement (3).

 Is It Safe To Take Tums While You Are Breastfeeding?

-Tums contain calcium carbonate, which can easily pass into your breast milk and onto your baby if you are a nursing mother.
+Tums contain calcium carbonate, which has poor oral bioavailability, meaning that even if it passes into breast milk, it is unlikely to be absorbed significantly by a breastfed infant (5).
 It also contains simethicone as an ingredient, but there is not enough evidence to show whether or not it passes into your breast milk.
+However, its high molecular weight makes it unlikely to transfer into breast milk (5).
+According to research from the University of California, simethicone is an anti-foaming agent that is considered unabsorbed by the maternal gastrointestinal tract.
+The study report states, “Even if small amounts were to appear in milk, simethicone is safely given directly to infants, so maternal use is not a concern during breastfeeding (6).”
 To ensure that your baby will not face any side effects from this antacid, consult your doctor first for breastfeeding safety.

 Side Effects Of Taking Tums While Breastfeeding

-Even though Tums is an over-the-counter medication, it is important to check your doctor for maternal health, especially when you are a breastfeeding mom.
+Even though Tums is an over-the-counter medication, it is important to check with your doctor to ensure maternal health, especially when you are a breastfeeding mom.
 Do remember that not everyone will experience the same side effects.
 Also, the side effects you experience may range from mild to severe, but mentioning them to your doctor is essential.
-Here are a few side effects that you may experience when you take Tums when breastfeeding:
+Here are a few side effects that you may experience when you take Tums when breastfeeding (3) (7):

 1. Constipation